HP888/jvmti-java-agent/README.md

 Agent written in c++ for Java
 Like basic Java Agent but more lightweight
+Currently works only on Windows.

+Default locations: (you can change NativeAgent.dll location in me/hp888/nativeagent/data/Settings) C:/agent.jar
+C:/NativeAgent.dll

 (I'm not coding in C++ every day so please don't hate me for bad code)